CSCfi/csc-user-guide/docs/computing/running/lustre.md

 key = romio_cb_pfr              value = disable
 ...
 ```
-This is useful in order to be sure that your declarations were really used
+This is useful in order to be sure that your declarations were really used.